• Skip to primary navigation

 Choose your ingredients wisely, quality is the key here!

-recipe ingredients: raw unpeeled king prawns, cherry tomatoes, garlic, bunch of parsley, lemon, linguine pasta.
+prawn pasta recipe ingredients: raw unpeeled king prawns, cherry tomatoes, garlic, bunch of parsley, lemon, linguine pasta.

 PASTA

 Most pasta shapes will go well with this seafood dish.
-Penne, spaghetti, fusilli and of course linguine are the best options.
+Penne, spaghetti, fusilli and of course, linguine are the best options.

 My only recommendation is to use high-quality pasta for the best result.